ryangjchandler/laravel-cloudflare-turnstile/README.md

 </form>
 ```

+### Livewire support

 This package can also integrate seamlessly with [Livewire](https://livewire.laravel.com).

-Upon successful validation, the property specified inside of `wire:model` will be updated with the Turnstile token.
+You can use `wire:model` to bind the Turnstile response to a Livewire property directly.

 ```blade
 <x-turnstile wire:model="yourModel" />
 ```

-### Multiple widgets with Livewire
+#### Multiple widgets with Livewire

-If you're using Livewire and need to have multiple widgets on the page, each widget requires a unique ID.
+If you're using Livewire and need to have multiple widgets on the same page, each widget requires a unique ID.

 ```blade
 <x-turnstile id="my_widget" wire:model="captcha" />
 ```

-The `id` property must match this RegEx: `/^[a-zA-Z_][a-zA-Z0-9_]*$/`.
+The `id` property must match this RegEx: `/^[a-zA-Z_][a-zA-Z0-9_-]*$/`.
 IDs that do not match the RegEx will trigger an exception.

 ## Testing